 Dive into Japan’s past at Osaka Castle

 Even if you’ve only got one day in Osaka, you simply can’t miss Osaka Castle.
-Originally built in the 16th century by a Japanese warlord Toyotomi Hideyoshi, this magnificent castle stands as one of the last vestiges of ancient Japan in a city that never ceases to surge forward.
+Originally built in the 16th century by warlord Toyotomi Hideyoshi, this magnificent building stands as one of the last vestiges of ancient Japan in a city that never ceases to surge forward.

-Before you even enter the castle itself, you’re greeted smilingly by Osaka Castle Park, one of the most popular recreation spots in the city.
-Walking around Osaka Castle Park and its surrounding gardens paints a beautiful classic scene year-round, but, if you can hack it, visit in spring when the park’s cherry, plum, and peach trees become bathed in delicate pink hues.
+Before you even enter, you’re greeted smilingly by Osaka Castle Park, one of the city’s most popular recreation spots.
+Walking around the park and its surrounding gardens paints a beautiful classic scene year-round.
+If you can hack it, visit in spring when the cherry, plum, and peach trees here become bathed in delicate pink hues.
 Nishinomaru Garden (¥200) is, in particular, one of the best places to spot cherry blossoms in Osaka.

 Getting to Osaka Castle: Several metro stations ring around Osaka Castle including Tanimachiyonchome, Morinomiya, Osakajokoen, and Osaka Business Park.
-From any one of these stations, it’s a pleasant 15-minute walk, give or take, through Osaka Castle Park to the castle itself.
+From any one of these stations, it’s a pleasant 15-minute stroll, give or take, to the castle itself.

 Dazzle at the trappings of modern Japan at Dotonbori

-In many ways, the scene in Dotonbori encapsulates the entire modern urban Japanese experience.
-The glowing neon advertisements, sprouting from the banks of the canals, are nothing short of captivating and create a upbeat atmosphere for evening exploration.
+In many ways, the scene in Dotonbori encapsulates the entire modern urban Japan travelling experience.
+The glowing neon advertisements, sprouting from the banks of the canals, are nothing less than captivating and create a upbeat atmosphere for evening exploration.

 Aside from all the visual stimulation, Dotonbori is famous for its food.
-This is, by far, one of the best places in Osaka to eat, serving up local favourites like okonomiyaki and takoyaki.
+This is, by far, one of the city’s best places to eat, serving up must-eat Osaka foods like okonomiyaki and takoyaki.

 When the buzz becomes a little too much to handle, search for your inner peace at the nearby Hozenji Temple.
 The alleyway adjacent to temple, Hozenji Yokocho is a famous Osaka attraction on its own featuring a string of bars & eateries along an atmospheric alleyway that hearkens back to the charms of old Osaka.